On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 5

-Proportion (%) of post-operative complications to the total number of operations in the reporting period
+Share (%) of postoperative complications from the total number of surgeries in the reporting period

 Quarterly